- About Extension

 Condition of Volunteer Service (Volunteer Insurance Coverage)

 Potential leaders must attend a training session.
 The potential leader will be contacted to set-up a date and time for the training session.
 Each session takes about 2 hours.
-The training sessions are held at the OSU Extension Service in Baker County, 2600 East Street, Baker City.
+The training sessions are held at the Oregon State University Extension Service in Baker County, 2600 East Street, Baker City.
 Other requirements:

 Have all reference requests returned to the 4-H office.